Jorge-Bill/node-study-testing/README.md

 *Disclaimer*

-> This is a specific react + typescript + react testing library project only for study proposes.
+> This is a specific node + mocha + chai project only for study proposes.

 # Event Emitter: Async Search